Anirudh123nasty/ARTri3/AEcreatetask.md

 * our main idea was to create a unique math page that the user couldn't find on a standard calculator
 * in general, our design idea is to have multiple lines and buttons on the page, with the results being displayed right to the submit button
 * these math functions meet many of CB's create a task requirements for iteration, selection, sequencing, calling functions, and the use of lists
+ -->

-# End of Ethan and I wrote together for CSP.
+# End of what Ethan and I wrote together for CSP.
 Here is Anirudh's INDIVIDUAL responses for create task questions.

 ## Describes the overall purpose of the program: